 Last weekend's item was "Mommy & Peanut Date" and my little lady was so excited.
 Our day was so special for both of us, I wanted to share my tips for you to recreate the same experience with your little ones.

 P.S.
 Our date was at the Daniel Stowe Botanical Gardens here in North Carolina.
-Spring has been sprouting up for a week or so but really the only thing blooming there during our visit were my special “Peanut Flowers.”
-You can read why they are so meaningful to me here and also here but the Peanut and I took it as a sign that we chose our activity wisely.
+Spring has been sprouting up for a week or so but really the only thing blooming there during our visit were my special "Peanut Flowers."

 I just love that picture at top of my baby near her signature flowers.

-A Birthday to Remember: How to date your babies
+A Birthday to Remember:

 Parents spend a significant amount of time with their kids but there is a difference between the every day and the extraordinary.